NitzanBarzilay/The_Chase_Risk_Analysis/README.md

 # The_Chase_Risk_Analysis
-This repository contains an analysis of the participants in 3 seasons of the Israeli TV game show "The Chase", based on data from kaggle (https://www.kaggle.com/thomaskonstantin/the-chasegame-show-israel-episode-data) with our manual additions (see at the end of this file).
+This repository contains an analysis of the participants in 3 seasons of the Israeli TV game show "The Chase", based on data from Kaggle (https://www.kaggle.com/thomaskonstantin/the-chasegame-show-israel-episode-data) with our manual additions (see at the end of this file).
 This project's goal was to assess the influence of the participant's experience of success in the game's first (fast) round, on the amount of risk they choose to take in the round that follows.

 ### The game "The Chase"